 The bigger your campaign gets the more stuff is going to fall through the cracks in terms of opimizations.
-When you are setting up SKAGS you are setting up an obligation to constantly work on optimizing on a minute scale across the account.
+When you are setting up SKAGS you are setting up an obligation to constantly work on optimizing on a huge scale across the account.
 The bigger the account, the bigger this obligation.
 To be frank, this generally sets people up for failure.

 The other issue is building that many landing pages, while possible, is annoying as hell.
 You could technically use dynamic headlines and the like but the QS algorythem wouldn't pick those up as well as static ones.